 19 Now we know that whatever the law says, it says to those who are under the law, that every mouth may be stopped, and all the world may become guilty before God.

-The quotations are finished.
-Paul now concludes his argument about the universal sinfulness of man by a discussion on the law.
-Verses 19 and 20 conclude the argument from 1:18, showing that man cannot measure up to God’s righteous standards.
+The quotations from the Old Testament are finished.
+Paul now concludes his argument about the universal sinfulness of man with a discussion of the law.
+Verses 19 and 20 conclude the argument from Romans 1:18, showing that man cannot measure up to God’s righteous standards.

 Verses 19 and 20 bring us to the conclusion of the first main section of Romans (1:18-3:20).